-If the teams' scores are equal after both innings have been completed (if applicable under DLS - see clause 16.4), then a Super Over shall be played.
-If the Super Over is a tie, then unless exceptional circumstances arise (see paragraph 26 of Appendix F) subsequent Super Overs shall be played until there is a winner.
+If the teams' scores are equal after both innings have been completed (if applicable under DLS - see clause 16.4), then a Super Over shall be played to determine the winner (see Appendix G).
+If the Super Over is a tie, then unless exceptional circumstances arise (see paragraph 26 of Appendix G) subsequent Super Overs shall be played until there is a winner.